Warren Buffett’s Approach To A Dividend Investing Strategy

 The margin of safety, on the other hand, is the discount at which the stock is available compared to its intrinsic value.
 It’s the protective moat around your investment castle, buffering you from uncertainties and potential errors in your intrinsic value calculation.

 For Buffett, dividends are a tangible representation of a company’s intrinsic value and its ability to generate cash.
 A steady or growing dividend often suggests a company with a strong intrinsic value.
 Moreover, a generous dividend yield can also provide a margin of safety, offering regular returns while waiting for the market price to align with the intrinsic value.
+This is where the implementation gets uncomfortable for many: it requires ignoring short-term price drawdowns and tracking the cash-flow yield instead.
+That’s just me, but the psychological insulation of a quarterly payout can be the difference between holding on or selling at the absolute bottom.

 source: The Long-Term Investor on YouTube